-At 40% MP, reconstructive or preventative orthopaedic surgery is recommended, while hip dislocation normally occurs when the migration is more than 60%.
+At 40% MP, reconstructive or preventative orthopedic surgery is recommended, while hip dislocation normally occurs when the migration is more than 60%.

 There are a variety of surgical options recommended to prevent complete hip dislocation and minimize the risk of the associated consequences once MP reaches 40%.

 Yet most preventative surgical options are quite invasive and children can have a long recovery.

 Complications following these surgeries are common, with high re-operation rates of up to 74% occurring in this population group (9).